Fiserv/card-pointe/docs/getting-started/getting-started.md

 <!-- type: row -->

 <!-- type: card
-title: E-Commerce Payments Overview
+title: <center> E-Commerce Payments Overview </center>
-description: Provides an overview of e-commerce payments and the CardPointe products and solutions you can use to accept them
+description: <center> Provides an overview of e-commerce payments and the CardPointe products and solutions you can use to accept them </center>
 link: ?path=/docs/documentation/E-CommercePayments.md
 -->